Ahydul/logic-games/README.md

 # Logic Games

-This is Android app is collection of Sudoku like logic games.
+This Android app is a collection of Sudoku like logic games.
 Right now the only game available is [Hakyuu](https://www.janko.at/Raetsel/Hakyuu/index.htm).
 This app is the end result of my final degree thesis and it's free, open-source software.

 ![Screenshot 1](assets/home.png)